mingyi-ai/Persoanl-Local-AI-Assistant/README.md

 - ✅ Search and filtering
 - ✅ Database backup and reset

+**Knowon Issues:**
+- ❗ Whenever start the app, if you directly switch to the second tab and click on a button, it will jump back to the first tab.
+Later clicks will work as expected.
+Will look into this session state issue later.

 **In Progress:**
 - 🔄 Enhanced AI prompt engineering
 - 🔄 More AI features such as tailor CV and cover letter
 - 🔄 Advanced analytics dashboard
 - 🔄 UI improvements

 **Planned Features:**
 - Integration with job boards (LinkedIn, Indeed)
 - Cover letter and resume generation, preferably fine-tune a small model for this
 - Other AI capabilities like interview preparation, salary negotiation, etc.

 ## 📄 License